IrisSec/irissec.github.io/_posts/2021-08-04-smorgas-bored.md

 mov.u32 %r160, 42;      //r160 = 42
 ```

-r3 is set to `tid.x` which according to the documentation is the thread id.
-Looks like it runs multiple threads. r4 is set to `param1-1`, and r161 and r160 are set to 0 and 42 respectively.
+r3 is set to `tid.x` which according to the documentation is the thread ID.
+It looks like it runs multiple threads. r4 is set to `param1-1`, and r161 and r160 are set to 0 and 42, respectively.

 ```assembly
 BB0_3: